 Having already found out that the panel meeting was secretly moved without me being told so it would happen after the new school term had started, and meaning that Elliot would have lost his place with no hope of a late entry, I’m rather glad I assumed they would play such games with Elliot’s life.
 You see I filled in the forms anyway when they wouldn’t tell me what was happening.
 I took a deep breath and agreed to pay the fees that, as a single parent, I cannot afford, knowing that I will go back to Tribunal if I have to and fight with everything I have to give him his life back.
 And so I sit here facing potential debt and another Tribunal while people who don’t know my son talk about Elliot’s case.
 I am left with no faith that they will pause to consider the dramatic impact that their choices will have for my family.

 And Elliot… he is in school for the first time in too long even though he still doesn’t have a useable EHCP.
 He is finally getting the support he needs despite the special education needs system rather than because of it, and I am left wondering how many other casualties there are out there.
+He attends his weekly A-level chemistry tuition lessons with the best tutors.
 How many of us are fighting what seems an impossible fight, to have our children seen and heard and to have their lives matter enough to give us a system that gives the support they need when they need it, rather than forcing parents to have to pick up the pieces after they are left to fall off the edge of the cliff.

 Liked that?
 Try one of these...